From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 soaked sweet pea seeds

-Sow two seeds per container or cell by creating a 1-half-inch hole into the soil in 2 opposite corners.
-You can use a pencil, dibbler, or even your finger to make a hole.
+Sow two seeds per container or cell by creating a one-half-inch hole into the soil in two opposite corners.
+You can use a pencil, dibbler, or even your finger to make the hole.

 container filled with seed starting mix and labels with tray filled with water